 Once you register a domain name, it’s yours for a year.
 Of course, you can keep renewing the domain registration and hang onto the name forever if you want.
 Or, if you get tired of it, you can let the registration expire.

-When you let the registration expire, that frees up the name so somebody else can buy it.
+When you let the registration expire, that frees up the name, so somebody else can buy it.

 Plus, web hosts also work to maintain internet connectivity to keep your site up and accessible to people no matter when they visit or from where they’re visiting.

-Shared hosting is a hosting solution where your website shares web server resources with a number of other websites.
+Shared hosting is a hosting solution where your website shares web server resources with several other websites.
 This type of hosting is typically offered at a much more affordable rate than managed hosting.
 Personal sites, bloggers, small business sites, or low-traffic websites should consider using shared hosting.

 Managed hosting provides the most powerful technologies to ensure your website is secure and fast.
-Companies that provide managed hosting take care of all of your hosting related concerns like updates, backups, security, and they provide premium customer service to ensure that any problems are resolved as quickly as possible.
+Companies that provide managed hosting take care of your hosting-related concerns like updates, backups, and security.
+In addition, they provide premium customer service to resolve any problems as quickly as possible.